Jean Galea

 4. Buy Bitcoin or the other major cryptocurrencies with your EURO balance.

 The deposits are credited to your account the same day they are received.
-Along with these features, Kraken has comprehensive tutorials and industry-leading customer support to make cryptocurrency accessible to everyone and anyone.
+Along with these features, Coinbase has comprehensive tutorials and industry-leading customer support to make cryptocurrency accessible to everyone and anyone.

 Concluding Thoughts